kevinlu4588/WhenAreConceptsErased/README.md

 ### Running  the  Demos

-Open  either  inpainting_attack.ipynb  or  noising_attack.ipynb  in  Jupyter  Notebook.
+Open  either  inpainting.ipynb,  noise-based.ipynb, or diffusion-completion.ipynb  in  Jupyter  Notebook.

 Follow  the  instructions  in  each  notebook  to  run  the  attacks  and  visualize  the  results.